 Brown butter garlic shrimp spaghetti, incredibly easy and ready in 20 minutes.
 A laid back, flavor-packed weeknight dinner, luxurious in each bite.
 Everyone will enjoy this dish.
 This pasta is buttery and garlicky with a touch of honey and lemon, tossed with chili flakes and fresh parsley.

-I’m a huge shrimp lover, sautéed with garlic like this, I could eat it once a week, with rice, toasted bread or (and this is one of my favorites) over homemade fries.
+Serve with pasta, or over rice, with toasted bread or (and this is one of my favorites) over homemade fries and a big side salad.
 Mmmm, with all that butter, so delicious.
-If you cook anything in brown butter and garlic, I am gonna love it.
+If you cook anything in brown butter and garlic, it’s a guaranteed hit.

 This shrimp recipe is too easy and too delicious not to make.
 The brown butter takes only a few extra minutes to bring out the rich and nutty flavor.
 Honey, lemon and garlic are so simple but add incredible flavor.

 Love shrimp?
 Here are some favorites!